-SUMMARY OF CHANGES FOR THE ADJUSTED GROSS REVENUE PILOT INSURANCE POLICY (2001- AGR)
+SUMMARY OF CHANGES FOR THE ADJUSTED GROSS REVENUE PILOT INSURANCE POLICY (2007- AGR)

-The following is a brief description of changes to the Adjusted Gross Revenue (AGR) insurance policy that will be effective for the 2001 crop year.
+The following is a brief description of the majority of changes to the Adjusted Gross Revenue (AGR) insurance policy that will be effective for the 2007 insurance year.
 Please refer to the policy for more complete information.
-These modifications include, but are not limited to:
+These modifications are: